LudwigEffort/LibraryManagementProject/README.md

       - TODO: progressive numbers for loan
       - TODO: search loan by name and lastname (admin)
       - DONE: add to loan the **TIME**
-      - TODO: manage user info
-      - TODO: make loan from auth user
+      - DONE: make loan from auth user
-      - TODO: add ReadLoan in Parsing
+      - DONE: add ReadLoan in Parsing

-- TODO: manage logged user with boolean (refactor user class with new boolean attribute)
-- TODO: manage if user inset item id already rented
+# Delivery

+## Team: Sforzo and Trovato

+### TO implement

+- progressive alphanumeric id for loan
+- search loans by name and lastname